• Skip to primary navigation

 • A 150-foot luxury yacht also certified to carry 12 charter guests

-Despite the significant difference in size and amenities, both yachts are subject to the same 12-guest charter limitation unless additional certification is in place.
+Despite significant differences in size and amenities, both yachts are subject to the same 12-guest charter limit unless additional certification is in place.

 Passenger Capacity vs. Sleeping Capacity